Outlier-robust subsampling techniques for persistent homology: Proposed landmark selection methods

 \subsection{Mathematical motivation}

 The use of our notion of local PH is inspired by the Mayer-Vietoris sequence, which can enable computation of the homology of a space $X$ by considering subspaces, whose homology is easier to compute.
-The Mayer-Vietoris sequence for a topological space $X$ is a special type of long exact sequence (for a definition, see for example \cite{munkres1984}):
+The Mayer-Vietoris sequence for a topological space $X$ is a special type of long exact sequence.
+By long exact sequence we mean a sequence of abelian groups $A_i$ and group homomorphisms $\Phi_i$, $i \in \Z$, of the form